 - Only a single national standard will provide companies and customers with consistent, actionable notice of a data breach that could result in substantial harm.

-rendered unusable by encryption, redaction, or any other security method or technology should not be considered a breach under the requirements.
+- Data accessed that is not used or unusable by encryption, redaction, or any other security method or technology should not be considered a breach under the requirements.

-- Any statutory definition of personally identifiable information should be limited to information that, if compromised, could lead to identity theft or other financial
+- Any statutory definition of personally identifiable information should be limited to information that, if compromised, could lead to identity theft or other harm.

 - Any security standards included in data breach legislation should be high-level, flexible standards that are reasonably related to the sensitivity of the data and the state of technology and are not prescriptive.

 - A federal data breach law should address instances when there is a breach of confidential personal information on a third-party system.
 In such instances, the third party should be required to notify the first party that has the relationship with the end-users if the third party is knowledgeable that the data was personally identifiable information.
 The notification obligation to the end-users should rest with the first party that has the relationship with the end user, unless otherwise stipulated in contractual provisions.

 - Public safety entities should be provided the appropriate level of resources to help deter, identify, track, and punish identity theft or other substantial harm stemming from criminal behavior.